Some history of the Beehive Inn at Cradley Heath in the County of Staffordshire

 Licensed victualler of the Beehive Inn, John Perks was born in Brierley Hill.
-He and his wife were running the pub in the early 1850s.
-Succeeding her husband as licensee, Sarah Perks was born in Tipton in 1826.
+Succeeding Mary Ann Roberts in March 1850, he and his wife were running the pub for much of the mid-19th century.
+Sarah Perks was born in Tipton in 1826.
+The licence was transferred to her when her husband died.
 In the 1881 census she was recorded as Licensed Victualler whilst her 33 year-old son James was documented as manager of the pub.
-When Sarah retired they moved to Caroline Street in Kate's Hill.
+When Sarah retired they moved to Caroline Street at Kate's Hill.
 James worked as a commercial traveller.

 By the time Jeremiah and Priscilla Westwood took over the licence of the Beehive Inn they were very experienced in the licensed trade.
 They had previously run a pub in Corngreaves and, before that, the Jolly Collier Inn at the bottom of Cradley Road.

 It was during the period of the Westwood's that the Beehive Inn was badly affected by mining subsidence.
 Full details of this are featured in the newspaper articles.
 The property had to be shored up but, despite the cracks in the walls, customers could still come in for a pint of ale.
 No disaster, it would seem, was going to stop the men of Cradley Heath from enjoying their beer at the Beehive Inn.